Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: tabs on profile page are ternary blue or grey depending on if tab match /

-    BONUS: property has minimum bid amount and a buy now option

-    BRETT BONUS: add a description for each property, change the model, and the forms CURRENT
+    BONUS: Add a description for the property, change the model, and the forms /

-    BONUS: Tweak the wording such as changing purchased properties to closed properties
+    BRETT BONUS: add a description for each property

     BONUS: add my profile, logout and home buttons to every page except RegAndLogin /